sammydick22/oracle/README.md

 Detailed documentation to better understand the configurable components and the GAME architecture can be found on [here](https://whitepaper.virtuals.io/developer-documents/game-framework).

 ## Useful Resources
-- [TypeScript SDK](https://www.npmjs.com/package/@virtuals-protocol/game): The core logic of this SDK mirrors the logic of this python SDK if you prefer to develop your agents in TypeScript.
+- [GAME TypeScript SDK](https://www.npmjs.com/package/@virtuals-protocol/game): The core logic of this SDK mirrors the logic of this python SDK if you prefer to develop your agents in TypeScript.
+Tyepscript SDK repository and contributed typescript plugins can be found [here](https://github.com/game-by-virtuals/game-node).
-- [Twitter Agent](./src/game_sdk/hosted_game/README.md): The Virtuals Platform offers a out-of-the-box hosted agent that can be used to interact with the Twitter/X platform, powered by GAME.
+- [Hosted GAME Agent](./src/game_sdk/hosted_game/README.md): This SDK also enables configuration and deployment of an out-of-the-box hosted agent that can be used to interact with the Twitter/X platform, powered by GAME.
 This agent comes with existing functions/actions that can be used to interact with the Twitter/X platform and can be immediately hosted/deployed as you configure it.
 This is similar to configuring your agent in the [Agent Sandbox](https://game-lite.virtuals.io/) on the [Virtuals Platform](https://app.virtuals.io/) but through a developer-friendly SDK interface.